Marchmont House owner Hugo Burge dies aged 51

 He became a major supporter of arts and crafts in the area after moving to the property near Greenlaw.

-The Marchmont House confirmed he had died suddenly on Wednesday.
+A statement issued by Marchmont House said he died suddenly on Wednesday.

 His family said: "Hugo's kindness, intelligence, curiosity and belief in a better world made him an inspiration to us all."